BriskenFinancials/use-case-template/cards/UC10000426-Y-04-tell-us-what-do-you-think.md

 ## Outcome

-You will be able to confidently Share a feedback form with team and customer stakeholders. accelerating progress and improving project alignment
+This enables you to share a feedback form with team and customer stakeholders

 ![Footer Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-Y-04-bottom.png)